 Some science academies have more than an advisory role.
 For example, the French Academy of Medicine (l'Académie de Médecine)59 is a research association with legal standing under public law, with special status placed under the protection of the President of the Republic.
 Its mission is to respond, on a non-profit basis, to the requests of the Government on any matter relating to public health and take care of all study and research subjects that can contribute to advances in the field.
 The National Academy of Medicine is independent from the government and its decisions take effect without prior authorisation.
 The French Academy of Medicine has several permanent commissions and several working groups.
-Among these permanent commission, the Academy has the Commission "Ethique et Droit"60 (Ethics and Law Commission) which is composed of about 20 permanent members, several corresponding members and a couple of invited members.
+Among these permanent commissions, the Academy has the Commission "Ethique et Droit"60 (Ethics and Law Commission) which is composed of about 20 permanent members, several corresponding members and a couple of invited members.
 It carries out the reflection on the issues of ethics, law and health practices and research.
 The reports and the opinions of the French National Academy of Medicine are submitted to the President of the Republic, the French Government, as well as are made available for the public.

-The National Committee for Bioethics, part of the Serbian Academy of Science and Arts (Srpska akademija nauka i umetnosti-SANU)61, was founded as a result of cooperation
+The National Committee for Bioethics, part of the Serbian Academy of Science and Arts (Srpska akademija nauka i umetnosti-SANU)61, was founded as a result of cooperation between SANU and Commission for Cooperation with the UNESCO of the Ministry of Foreign Affairs of Serbia in 2003.
+The Committee is performing its function independently with respect to government authorities, scientific research organisations, researchers, medical officers and other individuals